Florentino Peñaranda: Duties at the First Philippine Assembly or Philippine Legislature

 At the First Philippine Assembly, Peñaranda was a member of various committees including agriculture, Civil Service, Navigation, and Provincial and Municipal Governments.
 He authored and took a leading role in the proposed enactment of laws on agriculture, trade, public instruction, preservation of Philippine sovereignty and protection of its territorial integrity, reduction of the budget, and the removal of unnecessary government agencies and bureaus.

-Others

-Peñaranda was married to Francisca Villasin, a native of Barugo with ancestral roots from Bantayan Island off Cebu.
-They had nine children, two boys and seven girls, one of whom died in her young years.
-Peñaranda died on September 3, 1938.